 The salmon color can vary from a very light or whitish orange or pink to a darker shade of pink.
 The most common shades are, Light Salmon, Pink Salmon and Dark Salmon.

 Coral color tends to be a brighter pinkish, orange shade.
 Coral is generally considered a shade of orange.
-The name coral first used to describe a color dates back to the early 16th century.
+The name coral first used to describe the color dates back to the early 16th century.

 Coral Pink and Light Coral are two different shades or variations of the color coral.